open-telemetry/opentelemetry-specification/specification/trace/api.md

 SHOULD be documented and predictable.
 The status code should only be set to `Error` according to the rules defined within the semantic conventions.
-For operations not covered by the semantic conventions, Instrumentation Libraries SHOULD publish their own conventions, including all possible values of `Description` and what they mean.
+For operations not covered by the semantic conventions, Instrumentation Libraries SHOULD publish their own conventions, including possible values of `Description` and what they mean.

 Generally, Instrumentation Libraries SHOULD NOT set the status code to `Ok`,